XanderBert/EOS/README.md

 2.  **Run the appropriate build script:**
     * Linux: `build.sh` script in the root directory of the project.
     * Windows: `build.bat` script in the root directory of the project.

-# Future
-Once this projects ages enough it will be converted to a separate Rendering library, and main loop will be moved to a separate project.